-of Interior announced a withdrawal from O&G leasing of public lands within a 10-mile radius of Chaco Culture National Historic Park in New Mexico (U.S. Department of Interior, 2023).
+NM announced their ban on new leases on state withing one mile of schools (McKay, 2023), the federal Department of Interior announced a withdrawal from O&G leasing of public lands within a 10-mile radius of Chaco Culture National Historic Park in New Mexico (U.S. Department of Interior, 2023).
 Standard O&G setbacks from buildings vary across states but tend to be 200-1000 ft (Ericson et al., 2020).
 In TX, OG setbacks are 200 ft, while in NM these are administered at the local or county level (Ericson et al., 2020).
-Ericson et al. (2020) examine the foregone revenues of resource unavailability of setbacks for recent CO proposals, they estimate that expanding from a 500 ft to a 2,500-foot O&G setback from buildings would generate \$4.4B in revenue losses over 10 years in CO.
+Ericson et al. (2020) examine the foregone revenues of resource unavailability of setbacks for recent CO proposals, they estimate that expanding from a 500 ft to a 2,500 ft O&G setback from buildings would generate \$4.4B in revenue losses over 10 years in CO.